Netlia/documentation/DeviceComunication/DeviceComunication.md

 If the device successfully receives the message, it sends an acknowledgement to the server.
   The format of the confirmation message is described [here](#message-acknowledgment).

-There is no point for the LoRa network to send an acknowledgement message to the device, even if the device [requests it](#header), since the LoRa network takes care of the acknowledgement automatically (for messages requiring confirmation).
+There is no point for the LoRa network to send an acknowledgement messages from the server to the device, even if the device [requests it](#header), since the LoRa network takes care of the acknowledgement automatically (for messages requiring confirmation).

 In some situations, the device must re-establish communication with the network server.